 This predicament was new to her, not something she could have anticipated.
 She wasn’t making some indefinite mental health claim.
 Nor was she demonstrating disrespect for the team, never mind her country.

-As I listened to these kind and good friends, I thought about polarization.
-Throughout the Biles controversy, liberals and conservatives have attacked each other over questions of soft-headedness and patriotism.
-Even after Biles’ revelation about the twisties, lines remain drawn, knives out, opinions graven in stone.
+Throughout the Biles controversy, liberals and conservatives have attacked each other over claims of soft-headedness and patriotism.
+Even after her revelation about the twisties, lines remain drawn, knives out, opinions graven in stone.

-My hands have forgotten the time when they lost track of each other, but my mind hasn’t.
-From time to time, marveling at how they instinctively know each other’s location, I recall how loss of that coordination has taken me beyond battle lines to empathy.
+Marveling at how my hands instinctively know each other’s location, I appreciate how loss of that coordination took me beyond battle lines to empathy.